rpanderson/analysislib-mloop/README.md

 run.save_result(name='y', value=your_result if your_condition else np.nan)
 ```

 ... and set `ignore_bad = true` in the analysis section of `mloop_config.ini`.
-Shots with `your_condition = False` will be not elicit a new cost, thus postponing the next iteration of optimisation.
+Shots with `your_condition = False` will be not elicit the cost to be updated, thus postponing the next iteration of optimisation.
 An example of such a multi-shot routine can be found in fake_result_multishot.py.

 ### Analysing optimistion results

 Since cost evaluation can be based on one or more shots from one or more sequences, additional information is required to analyse a single M-LOOP optimisation session in lyse.
-For example, for per-shot cost evaluation (e.g. of a single-shot analysis result), each M-LOOP iteration will correspond to a one-shot sequence.
+Per-shot cost evaluation (e.g. of a single-shot analysis result) results in a single-shot sequence per M-LOOP iteration.
 For multi-shot cost evaluation, a single M-LOOP iteration might correspond to a single multi-shot sequence, repeated execution of the same shot (same `sequence_index` and `run number`, different `run repeat`), or something else.
 To keep track of this, we intend to add details of the optimisation session to the sequence attributes (written to each shot file).
-For the time being, you can keep track of the `mloop_session` and `mloop_iteration` by creating these in any active globals group in runmanager.
-They will be updated during each optimisation, and reset to None following the completion of an M-LOOP session.
+For the time being, you can keep track of the `mloop_session` and `mloop_iteration` by creating globals with these names in any active group in runmanager.
+They will be updated during each optimisation, and reset to `None` following the completion of an M-LOOP session.
 This then permits you to analyse shots from a particular optimisation session as follows:

 ```python